 The electrical force between charged particles (atomic or molecular ions, protons or electrons) is one of the four fundamental kinds of forces in the universe (the others are gravity and the strong and weak nuclear forces).
 We call this the electrostatic force.

-We describe these forces using Coulomb's law (→).
-The Coulomb force is the strongest of the intermolecular forces; it accounts for the ionic bonding of salts, such as NaCl.
+We describe these forces using Coulomb's law.
+The Coulomb or electrostatic force is the strongest of the intermolecular forces; it accounts, among other things, for the ionic bonding of salts, such as NaCl.

 For oppositely-charged atoms, the electrostatic force is attractive, but that's an oversimplification of what really happens between atoms.